Your Current Clients are Golden

 I outlined five distinct ways for Stacey to increase the value of her current bookkeeping clients.
 Here’s the strategy she followed:

-She gradually added complimentary services that her current clients’ desire.Rather than work with someone a single time, imagine working with that same client over a lifetime.
+She gradually added services which her current clients’ requested.Adding advisory services into your #accounting practice elevates your relationship with your clients.
 Read the full post. #getpaidwhatyoureworth Click To Tweet

 - Cross-Sell.
-Over the past year she added complimentary services to her business.
-She now offers tax advisory and payroll services.
-So now they receive all of these services in one place, rather than splitting it up with two or three different vendors.
+Over the past year Stacey added services to her business.
+By adding tax advisory and payroll services, her clients receive all of these services in one place.
+They no longer need additional vendors to fulfill these services.

 - Up-sell.
 Airlines repeatedly offer upgrades.
 You purchase a coach seat, then during check out they entice you with more legroom once you upgrade to Business Class.
 Similar to the airlines, Stacey offered an upgrade to advisory services.
-Some clients immediately chose the package that includes additional consulting.
+Some clients immediately chose the higher priced package because they valued her input.

 A study by Gartner group states 80 percent of your future revenue stems from 20 percent of your existing clients.
-That reinforces the time Stacey devotes to keep her current clients happy.
+This reinforces the time Stacey devotes to keep her current clients happy.

 Stacey decided on several specific ways to add value.